WojciechMatuszewski/programming-notes/web/react/react.md

 With great power comes... great amount of bugs.
 This one is definitely interesting because there are multiple parts at play.
 Imagine your component are reading from a shared state.
 Whey rerender when that state changes but the render can take some time right?.

 Now imagine your tree re-rendering and then user decides to trigger the state update again.
-Naturally React (with concurrent mode) will yield to a browser because user did something.
+Naturally React (using _concurrent features_) will yield to a browser because user did something.
 That will pause the rendering of SOME parts of your tree.

 What is happening at that very moment?
 Some parts of your tree are already ready with PREVIOUS value from the state (pre-user interaction) and SOME are still to be rendered BUT the state already has a different value.